 In order to prevent yourself or a loved one from developing a depression-related addiction, it’s important to know the signs and symptoms of this chronic illness.
-If you catch it early, you can get treatment at a depression treatment program in Arizona before the depression gets worse and leads to a secondary disorder.
+If you catch it early, you can get treatment at a depression treatment program before the depression gets worse and potentially leads to a secondary disorder.

 Perhaps the most difficult symptom of depression is the inexplicable dejectedness that makes it difficult to find the motivation to get out of bed each morning.
 Everyone has days like this now and again, but legitimate mood disorders are not typically the result of a specific event—not even a tragedy or a life-altering event like a death or the loss of a job.
 While these events may cause temporary depression, those with lasting chronic depression might feel hopeless and down every day for weeks, months, or even years at a time for no obvious reason.

 The Diagnostic and Statistical Manual of Mental Health Disorders, Fifth Edition explains that depression cannot be diagnosed until five or more of the following symptoms have appeared every day for at least two weeks independently of a pre-existing medical condition or substance abuse problem:

 These debilitating symptoms are highly conducive to addictive habits.
 American Addiction Centers reports that an alarming 33% (or one in three) people with depression develop a substance abuse disorder.
 For some, it might seem logical to use drugs or alcohol to temporarily cover up suicidal thoughts and hopelessness.
 Over time, however, this sequence of events becomes destructive to a person’s well-being as they begin to develop a dependence on drugs or alcohol and end up making their depression even worse than it was before.
-If your addiction and depression are getting out of hand, getting treatment at a depression treatment program in Arizona can give you back control.
+If your addiction and depression are getting out of hand, getting treatment at a depression treatment program can give you back control.

 Maybe you’ve already reached the point of using addictive substances to mask your depressive symptoms, but you’re not sure if it has become a full-fledged addiction yet or not.
 It might be hard to distinguish the symptoms of addiction from those of depression, as they are very similar, but some of the most common distinguishing signs of a substance abuse problem include: